zaynahxc/pxt-microbit/docs/device/data-analysis/remote.md

 ## Receiver @boardname@

 Connect the @boardname@ to a computer with a USB cable.
 The data received over radio is sent to the computer with this connection using writes to the serial port.
-If you have the [Windows 10 MakeCode](https://www.microsoft.com/store/apps/9PJC7SV48LCX) app, you can view the received data with the [Data Viewer](./viewing) in the editor.
+You can view the received data with the [Data Viewer](./viewing) in the MakeCode editor (you can also receive and view data with the [Windows 10 MakeCode](https://www.microsoft.com/store/apps/9PJC7SV48LCX) app).
 Otherwise, you need a _serial terminal_ app or some other program that can read from the computer's serial port.

 The receiving @boardname@ sets a radio group number on which to listen for incoming messages.